susuhahnml/asp-game-strategies/docs/shankar_todos.md

 ### Minimax algorithm

-1.  **TODO** update diff views after commits; best with auto-created views

-2.  **TODO** add pydocstrings to all tree bits
+1.  **TODO** add pydocstrings to all tree bits

-3.  **TODO** add pull request with new asp encodings for more arbitrary examples, piles and exact solutions instead of symmetries, get Susana\'s opinion which might require editing of full~time~.lp encodings
+2.  **TODO** review pull request which might require editing of full~time~.lp encodings

-4.  check if possible to use reverse level iterator without list conversion
+3.  check if possible to use reverse level iterator without list conversion

 ### Optimizations